pulsr-ai/hermes/README.md

 ## Receiving Emails

 Configure your domain's MX records to point to your server, then emails sent to any address at your domain will be:
-1. Received via SMTP on port 2525
+1. Received via SMTP on port 25 (standard SMTP port for mail delivery)
 2. Stored in the database
 3. Trigger webhooks if configured

+**Important for Production:**
+- Ensure port 25 is open in your firewall/security group
+- For cloud providers that block port 25, consider using a mail relay service
+- Scaleway: Use Container Instances or regular Instances (Serverless Containers don't support SMTP)

 ## Template Variables